 This section provides definitions from the HRVA Hazard Reference Guide 2021 Province of British Columbia, the District of Vanderhoof and Saik'uz First Nation emergency management plans.
-These definitions and related information can help to inform the HRVA advisory committee in determining what hazards will be analyzed in this HRVA process.
+These definitions and related information can help to inform the HRVA advisory committee in scoring the likelihood and consequence of the hazards identified in this process.

 The hazards are grouped in to three categories: Natural Hazards; Human-Caused Hazards; and Diseases, Pest Infestations & Epidemics.
-Hazards defined in this section are based on historical event types in Area F as well as following the Hazard, Risk, and Vulnerability Analysis Priority Matrix's from the Regional District HRVA 2003, District of Vanderhoof and Saik'uz First Nation emergency management plans.
+Hazards defined in this section are based on historical event types in Area 'F' as well as following the Hazard, Risk, and Vulnerability Analysis Priority Matrix's from the Regional District HRVA 2003, District of Vanderhoof and Saik'uz First Nation emergency management plans.
+This backgrounder has also been updated with input and further research resulting from the Hazard Identification workshop on February 3rd, 2022.
 The top four priority hazards identified by RDBN staff include: